eoko/magento2-client/README.md

 ## Scope

-Please, read `tests` to see which method is tested and ready to use.
+Please, read `/tests` to see which method is tested and ready to use.
 All PR is welcomed :D!

 ## Usage

-Have a look to `examples` folder.
+Have a look to `/examples` folder.

+## Authentication

+Right now, the only authentication process available with this client is trough an admin token.